 The Junior Master Gardener® (JMG) program is a program of Texas Cooperative Extension in cooperation with partnering land grant universities.
 Training is available to teachers, community-based educators, youth workers, after-school staff, and others interested in the curriculum.
 An introductory training is offered that focuses on program structure, certification requirements, level one curricular activities, service activities, recognition, and evaluation.
 Shorter trainings are also available on each unit of Level One: Plant Growth and Development, Soils and Water, Ecology and Environmental Horticulture, Insects and Diseases, Fruits and Nuts, and Vegetables.

-Mercer County 4‑H provides the JMG program as an after-school program at various sites throughout the county and as a summer day camp at the Lawrence Nature Center.
+Mercer County 4‑H provides the JMG program as an after-school program at various sites throughout the county.

 Safe Sitter Training

 Mercer County 4‑H is a popular provider of Safe Sitter (babysitting) training for youth.
 4‑H currently works with several townships (recreation departments) and hospitals to deliver this training to those interested in becoming a Safe Sitter.
 The program introduces youth to all aspects of babysitting, including age appropriate activities and safety considerations, basic first-aid and CPR.